 At the time of her disappearance, Mary Lou was a 4th grader at Longfellow Elementary School and Billy was a 6th grader at Truman Middle School.
 Most of the children’s relatives have passed away but Billy’s sister and Mary Lous mother are still alive.

-Their cases remain unsolved and are classified as abductions.
+Their cases remain unsolved and are classified as non-family abductions.

 If you have any information concerning this case, please contact: